Callumsk/surveys/README.md

 For issues or questions:
 1. Check the browser console for error messages
-2. Ensure all files are in the same directory
+2. Check server logs for backend errors
-3. Try opening in a different browser
+3. Ensure all dependencies are installed
-4. Clear browser cache and localStorage if needed
+4. Verify server is running and accessible

 ---

-**Note**: This is a client-side application designed for local use.
-For multi-user environments or production deployments, consider implementing server-side storage and user authentication.
+**Note**: This application now supports true multi-user real-time collaboration.
+Multiple users can work simultaneously and see changes instantly across all connected clients.